juggernautofmc/madebyalk/README.md

 Hi, I'm Sami Alkharrat.
 These are the server files for the Made By Alk Website!

-This uses a Flask app framework, no front end framework (so pure HTML, CSS, JS)
+This uses a Flask app framework, no front end framework (so pure HTML, CSS, JS).

+It's a fairly recent undertaking of mine, and yes, many will raise an eyebrow at the lack of a front end framework such as React, Next.js, or Vue.js.
+This wasn't really a purposeful decision, and it more has to do with order in which I learned the languages as I went about this project.

-I made this to have something presentable for my graphic design brand, and also partly as a resume item.
-Besides that, though, this project is particularly special to me as it was my first real exposure to web design both on the frontend and on the backend with Flask.
-At times it was painful, but I look back and realize how fun it was making this.
+This project is particularly special to me as it was my first real exposure to web design both on the frontend and on the backend with Flask.
+I literally had never full stack developed a website myself before, or even wrote a single line of code for the web ever before this.
+I opted to learn the ins and outs of HTML, CSS, and JavaScript because I knew that learning those fundamental languages thoroughly would serve me well when I did eventually go on to start using frameworks and other tools of the like.

-I do hope to scale up this website in the future as demand for the business grows.

-If you want to run this yourself locally, you may do so by downloading the server files.
-However...
-**PLEASE DO NOT ACTUALLY HOST THIS SERVER YOURSELF** Since this is the intellectual property of the brand and the business The only domain this website should be on is your localhost or madebyalk.com!

-With that being said, running it locally is still okay!
-If that is you, ensure you have these installed in your working directory:
-1. Python 3.x
-2. Flask
-3. EmailJS
+At times it was painful,
+but I look back and realize how fun it was making this.

+I do actually use this for my graphic design brand Made By Alk and I plan to continue improving and adding onto it as time goes on.
+Some kind of overhaul of it is definitely inevitable once I hone my skills further :)

-Other than that, you should be good to go!
+Other than that, I hope you enjoy the look and feel of the website!

 Questions?
 Phone: 650-772-2011